 But, what does sustainable tourism actually mean?
 Let´s explore it.

 What does sustainable tourism mean?

-According to UNESCO, sustainable tourism is defined as “tourism that respects both local people and the traveller, cultural heritage and the environment”.
-In other words, it seeks to provide tourists with an exciting and educational adventure that is also of benefit to the people of the host country.
+According to UNESCO, sustainable tourism is defined as “tourism that respects both local people and the traveler, cultural heritage and the environment”.
+In other words, it seeks to provide tourists with an exciting and educational adventure that is also benefitting the people of the host country.

-The social aspect of sustainable tourism pays special attention to human rights and increasing the opportunities for all members of a society.
+The social aspect of sustainable tourism pays special attention to human rights and increased opportunity for all members of society.
 While economic sustainability promotes the idea that tourism profits be kept within the local community, social sustainability deals with the distribution of these profits.
-The emphasis is on preventing the exploitation of one group of a society for the financial gain of another.
+The emphasis is on preventing the exploitation of one group or society for the financial gain of another.

-In Explorandes we have a strong commitment to social development and environment preservation.
-For that reason, we have developed three projects with native communities of Amaru and Umasbamba in the Sacred Valley, and Llachón in Puno.
-Because of that, we invite you to enjoy a life experience with them, sharing their traditions and culture and supporting them in an alternative but better way.
+At Explorandes, we are strongly committed to social development and preserving the environment.
+For this reason, we have developed three projects with native communities in Amaru, Umasbamba (in the Sacred Valley) and Llachón (in Puno).
+We invite you to experience life in these communities, share in their traditions and culture, and support them in this alternative, and better, way.

 Explorandes offers treks to a variety of destinations, including the Inca Trail, Choquequirao and Rainbow Mountain, all of which are infused with a sustainability focus.
 To learn more about our commitment to sustainability as well as our tour offerings, please contact us.